- What is a dab rig?

-Dabbing is the flash vaporization of dabs at high temperatures, and it is done through a dab rig, e-rig, or dab pen.
+Dabbing is the flash vaporization of dabs, also called concentrates, at high temperatures, and it is done through a dab rig, e-rig, or dab pen.
 We’ll focus on traditional dabbing with a dab rig in this guide.
+Check out our other resources on e-rigs and dab pens.

 There’s a bit of a learning curve with dabbing, so if you’ve never done it before, it can be helpful to have someone experienced with it to show you how it’s done.